Sc4rlx-Dev/Sc4rlx-Dev/README.md

 ---

 ## 🚀 Projects
 Here are some of the cool projects I've been working on:

-- [Project Name 1](https://github.com/Sc4rlx-Dev/project1): A brief description of what this project does.
-- [Project Name 2](https://github.com/Sc4rlx-Dev/project2): Another project with a short description.
+Soon..

 ---